Unable to afford IVF, millennials turn to hopeful grandparents

 Any infertility issue issue doesn’t improve with age, but at the same time, our economics incentivize delaying motherhood.
 For women who reproduce before age 35, their pay never recovers relative to that of their husbands.

 “It’s a Catch 22 because you have you have to be financially stable [to have kids],” says Solomon.
-“The other reality is you’re still not addressing the other half of people who have infertility due to medical conditions … It’s an unfair bias to judge people about their choices of how and when they’re going to have a child when there’s a variety of reasons as to why people experience infertility.”
+“The other reality is you’re still not addressing the other half of people who have infertility due to medical conditions … It’s unfair to judge people about their choices of how and when they’re going to have a child when there’s a variety of reasons as to why people experience infertility.”

 Infertility care is one of the largest out-of-pocket health expenses that millennials face.
 It has more or less been treated as an elective, instead of what if often is: a reproductive disease.
 Betsy Campbell, chief engagement officer of Resolve, a fertility patient advocacy organization, is one of many leaders attempting to solve the accessibility issue.